cosmos72/schemesh/README.md

 It is primarily intended as a user-friendly Unix login shell, replacing bash, zsh, pdksh etc.

-As such, it supports interactive line editing and familiar Unix shell syntax: it can start commands, including redirections, pipelines, job concatenation with `&&` `||`, groups surrounded by `{ }`, subshells surrounded by `[ ]`, and manage foreground/background jobs.
+As such, it supports interactive line editing, autocompletion, history and the familiar Unix shell syntax: it can start commands, including redirections, pipelines, job concatenation with `;` `&&` `||`, groups surrounded by `{ }`, subshells surrounded by `[ ]`, and manage foreground/background jobs.

-For more complex tasks, it seamlessly integrates a full Chez Scheme REPL.
+For more complex tasks, it seamlessly integrates a full Lisp REPL backed by Chez Scheme.

 Schemesh can be used as:
 * a replacement for traditional interactive Unix shell, as for example bash/zsh/pdksh etc.